cemreefe/cemreefe.github.io/source/index.md

 canonical_uri:  /
 ---

-## About
+## Hey

+My name is [Cemre](https://forvo.com/word/cemre/#tr).
+Welcome to my space on the web.

-I'm Cemre from Istanbul.
-Currently living in London, UK where I work as a Software Engineer.
+I am a programmer & software engineer from Turkey, Istanbul.
+I have been living and working in London, UK for the last 2-odd years.

 I founded an e-learning platform, [Lisan](http://lisan.dutl.uk), to help communities preserve their cultural languages.